pingcap/docs/tidb-lightning/tidb-lightning-configuration.md

 # "tidb": Logical import mode.
 You can use this mode for small dataset import, for example, smaller than 1 TiB.
 During the import, downstream TiDB is available to provide services.
 # backend = "local"
 # Whether to enable multiple TiDB Lightning instances (in physical import mode) to import data to one or more target tables in parallel.
 The default value is `false`.
 # When you use parallel import mode, you must set it to `true`.
 But on the condition that no data exists in the target table, that is, all data can only be imported by TiDB Lightning.
+Note that this parameter **is not for incremental data import** and is only used in scenarios where the target table is empty.
 # incremental-import = false

 # The listening address of tikv-importer when backend is "importer".
 Change it to the actual address.